pypeit/PypeIt/doc/pypeit_par.rst

 ``sig_neigh``        int, float                 ..
 10.0            Significance threshold for arcs to be used in line identification for the purpose of identifying neighboring lines.
 The tracethresh parameter above determines the significance threshold of lines that will be traced, but these lines  must be at least nfwhm_neigh fwhm away from neighboring lines.
 This parameter determines the significance above which  a line must be to be considered a possible colliding neighbor.
 A low value of sig_neigh will result in an overall  larger number of lines, which will result in more lines above tracethresh getting rejected
 ``sigrej2d``         int, float                 ..
 3.0             Outlier rejection significance determining which pixels on a fit to an arc line tilt are rejected by the global 2D fit
 ``sigrej_trace``     int, float                 ..
 3.0             Outlier rejection significance to determine which traced arc lines should be included in the global fit
 ``spat_order``       int, float, list, ndarray  ..
-3               Order of the legendre polynomial to be fit to the the tilt of an arc line.
-This parameter determines both the orer of the *individual* arc line tilts, as well as the order of the spatial direction of the 2d legendre polynomial (spatial, spectral) that is fit to obtain a global solution for the tilts across the slit/order.
+3               Order of the legendre polynomial to be fit to the tilt of an arc line.
+This parameter determines both the order of the *individual* arc line tilts, as well as the order of the spatial direction of the 2d legendre polynomial (spatial, spectral) that is fit to obtain a global solution for the tilts across the slit/order.
 This can be a single number or a list/array providing the value for each slit
 ``spec_order``       int, float, list, ndarray  ..
 4               Order of the spectral direction of the 2d legendre polynomial (spatial, spectral) that is fit to obtain a global solution for the tilts across the slit/order.
 This can be a single number or a list/array providing the value for each slit
 ``tracethresh``      int, float, list, ndarray  ..
 20.0            Significance threshold for arcs to be used in tracing wavelength tilts.
 This can be a single number or a list/array providing the value for each slit/order.
 ===================  =========================  =======  ==============  =============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================